Ars-Digitale/java-21-study-guide/docs/module-06/list-api.md

 ## 3.8 The subList() Method

 `subList()` creates a view of a portion of the list, not a copy.
-This part is heavily tested because modifying either list can modify the other.
+Modifying either list can modify the other.

 ### 3.8.1 Syntax